tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 * Avoiding disrupting the work of others.

     It's often not necessary to immediately interrupt someone to discuss an idea.
-Ideally, everyone should be able to consume content at a time that works best for them.
+By having something written they can read at a better time, you avoid disrupting their work (and potentially reducing the quality).

-* Giving consumers more time to digest the idea.
+* Giving consumers more time to think and respond.

-    Just like it's often not necessary to interrupt someone to share an idea, it's usually not necessary to give an immediate response.
+    Just like it's often not necessary to interrupt someone to share an idea, it's also usually not necessary to give an immediate response.
 Asking a question in-person or via chat can make it feel like an immediate response is necessary.
-Give readers some time to think about your points and form thoughtful responses.
-If you're letting them do this on their own time (see above), then they are even more likely to provide better feedback.
+Instead, we should be giving readers some time to think about the idea and form thoughtful responses.

 At work, we have started leveraging longer-form, asynchronous communication in the form of [SBARs](https://en.wikipedia.org/wiki/SBAR).
 We are using the Situation, Background, Assessment, Recommendation format as the output of some of our more exploratory tickets on a new project.
 Since reviewers have more time to read and think about the recommendation, we have seen feedback that changed the recommendation and saved us from going down a potentially wrong path.